-(1) The provisions of this Chapter apply to the building, in public waterbodies, of construction works that have a permanent connection to the shore and of construction works that do not have such connection.
+(1) The provisions of this Chapter apply to the building of construction works in a public water body, and to encumbering such a water body with a construction work that does not have a permanent connection to the shore.

-(2) Submerged cable lines, pipelines and other utility network lines and utility works that are connected to the shore, as well as construction works that are connected to the shore by means of submerged cable lines, pipelines and other utility network lines and utility works, are not deemed to constitute construction works that have a permanent connection to the shore.

-(3) The provisions of this Chapter do not apply to the deepening of water bodies, to navigation signs and to the building of bridges that form a part of the road.

-(4) Any monuments located in public water bodies are subject to the special rules provided in the Heritage Conservation Act.
+- (2) Submerged cable lines, pipelines and other utility network lines and utility works that are connected to the shore, as well as construction works that are connected to the shore by means of submerged cable lines, pipelines and other utility network lines and utility works, are not deemed to constitute construction works that have a permanent connection to the shore. - (3) The provisions of this Chapter do not apply to the deepening of water bodies, to navigation signs and to the building of bridges that form a part of the road. - (4) Any monuments located in public water bodies are subject to special rules provided by the Heritage Conservation Act.

+Subchapter 2 Building a Construction Work in a Public Water Body
-(1) The design specifications for construction works that are located in a public water body and that have a permanent connection to the shore are issued by the local authority within whose area of administration the registered immovable that is located on the shoreline and that is to support the building of the construction work is situated.

-(2) Unless otherwise provided by law, design specifications are not required for the preparation of building design documentation concerning construction works that do not have a permanent connection to the shore.

-(3) Where necessary, the local authority issues design specifications for the following construction works that do not have a permanent connection to the shore (hereinafter, 'construction work functionally connected to the shore'):

-1) a harbour facility required to service water craft, including any quays, protection moles or breakwaters;

-2) a water traffic facility that is functionally connected to the harbour;

-3) a utility network line or utility work required to service the construction works referred to in clauses 1 and 2 of this subsection;

-4) a civil engineering work that is located in a public water body and that is required to service a construction work located on the shore, except for any utility network lines or utility works that cross the national border or an administrative boundary between counties;

-5) a sport or recreation facility that does not have a permanent connection to the shore and that services a bathing beach.
+- (1) Design specifications for construction works to be situated in a public water body and to have a permanent connection to the shore are issued by the local authority within whose area of administration the registered immovable that is located on the shoreline and that is to support the building of the construction work. - (2) Unless otherwise provided by law, design specifications are not required for creating building design documentation concerning construction works that do not have a permanent connection to the shore. - (3) Where this is needed, the local authority issues design specifications for the following construction works that do not have a permanent connection to the shore (hereinafter, 'construction work functionally connected to the shore'): - 1) a harbour facility required to service water craft, including any quays, protection moles or breakwaters; - 2) a water traffic facility that is functionally connected to the harbour; - 3) a utility network line or utility work required to service the construction works mentioned in clauses 1 and 2 of this subsection; - 4) a civil engineering work which is to be situated in a public water body and which is required to service a construction work located on the shore, except for any utility network lines or utility works that cross the national border or an administrative boundary between counties; - 5) a sport or recreation facility which is envisaged without a permanent connection to the shore and which is to service a bathing beach; - 6) to a construction work such as a floating hotel, sauna, restaurant or any other such work that serves persons arriving from the shore.